mottaquikarim/PYTHWPP1/in/labs/unit1_lab.md

 Welcome to the first unit lab!

 Throughout the course, there is a lab at the end of each unit.
 Each lab builds upon the prior.
-**At the end of Unit 5’s lab, you’re going to have an app that asks the user to search for a twitter user.
-Your app will then search for that user on Twitter and print the search results. **
+At the end of Unit 3’s lab, you’re going to have an app that asks the user to search for a twitter user.
+Your app will then search for that user on Twitter and print the search results.

 **This app will be able to:**